pololu/pololu-usb-sdk/README.md

 ## Compiling Simple Motor Controller Visual C++ code in Windows

 1. Open SimpleMotorController\SmcExample1Cpp\SmcExample1Cpp.vcproj
    with Visual Studio.
 2. In the Debug menu, select "Start Debugging" (or press F5).
+If you see the example start up and open a window, this means that you have succeeded in building the example from source.
+You can now modify it to suit your needs.

+## Compiling Simple Motor Controller G2 C# code in Windows

+1. Open SimpleMotorControllerG2\SmcG2.sln with Visual Studio.
+2. In the Solution Explorer, right click on "SmcG2Example1" and select "Set as Startup Project".
+This setting will make compiling and debugging this project more convenient, and you can change it later.
+3. In the Debug menu, select "Start Debugging" (or press F5).
+If you see the example start up and open a window, this means that you have succeeded in building the example from source.
+You can now modify it to suit your needs.

+You can also compile smcg2cmd (a command-line utility) and SmcG2Example2 (a more advanced GUI with a scroll bar) using the same procedure.

+## Compiling Simple Motor Controller G2 Visual Basic code in Windows

+1. Open SimpleMotorControllerG2\SmcG2Example1Vb\SmcG2Example1Vb.vbproj with
+   Visual Studio.
+2. In the Debug menu, select "Start Debugging" (or press F5).
+If you see the example start up and open a window, this means that you have succeeded in building the example from source.
+You can now modify it to suit your needs.

+## Compiling Simple Motor Controller G2 Visual C++ code in Windows

+1. Open SimpleMotorControllerG2\SmcG2Example1Cpp\SmcG2Example1Cpp.vcproj
+   with Visual Studio.
+2. In the Debug menu, select "Start Debugging" (or press F5).
 If you see the example start up and open a window, this means that you